parkavi2905/Virtual-HR/README.md

 ## Features

-- **Automated Resume Analysis**: Quickly extract key information from resumes using AI algorithms.
+- **Automated Resume Analysis**: Quickly extract key information from resumes using CBF algorithm.
 - **Virtual Interviews**: Conduct initial candidate interviews through NLP-driven chatbots.
-- **Behavior Prediction**: Use machine learning models to predict candidate behavior and suitability.
+- **Behavior Prediction**: Uses Attention Mechanism algorithm to predict candidate behavior and suitability.
 - **Skill Assessments**: Automatically evaluate candidates' aptitude and programming skills with custom tests.

+## Algorithms Used

+- Content-Based Filtering
+- NLP
+- Attention Mechanism

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

+- **Operating System**: Make sure you have the latest versions of Windows, macOS or Linux for end-users.
 - **Python IDLE**: Make sure you have Python installed.
 You can download it from the [official website](https://www.python.org/).
 - **WAMP Server**: Install WAMP server for handling the backend.
 Download it from the [official website](http://www.wampserver.com/en/).